 This fun process art activity isn’t just about painting spider webs with yarn, it’s more about the process.
 The actual end result of the painting is not important at all.
 Far too much emphasis can be placed upon creating the perfect piece of artwork.
 This often leads to frustrations for the preschooler and the adult leading the activity.
 Instead preschoolers feel more confident and successful when allowed to freely explore the materials provided and experiment with them as they wish.
 Letting your preschoolers take the lead in their activity is a very effective way to develop their creativity.

 I poured silver paint onto a paper plate and cut different lengths of yarn and loaded these onto another paper plate.
 I set these on the table along with a sheet of black paper and invited my preschooler to explore the yarn and the paint provided.

-She began by taking a single string of yarn and carefully dipping this into the silver paint before pressing it down onto the black paper.
+Start by taking a single string of yarn and carefully dipping it into the silver paint before pressing it down onto the black paper.

 She soon tired of this and decided to get a little more hands-on with the paint.
 She laid down the yarn and plunged her fingers into the paint and dotted them all over the black paper.

 After doing this for a few minutes, she then went back to the yarn and took a few pieces this time and happily scrunched them around in her hands for a while.
 She then rolled them up into a ball and soaked them in paint before continuing to add detail to her picture of “her family”.